Chapter 1 Introduction

 1.2 Features

-There are now many things implemented in the packages.
+There are now many functions implemented in the packages.
 You can find a comprehensive list of available functions on the package website of {bigstatsr} and of {bigsnpr}.

 The next table presents an overview of common genetic analyses that are already implemented in {bigstatsr} and {bigsnpr}.
 This listing is inspired from table 1 of Visscher et al. (2017).